This exploration is for all ages, as the colored smilies show. You can do the medieval book-making craft with your whole family together!

 Step 2: Make a Medieval Book

-You will need printer paper, sewing machine and thread (or needle and thread), brown kraft paper (or a paper grocery sack), a black permanent marker, nail and hammer, a brown crayon, brown embroidery floss and an embroidery needle
+You will need printer paper, a sewing machine and thread (or needle and thread), brown kraft paper (or a paper grocery sack), a black permanent marker, a nail and a hammer, a brown crayon, brown embroidery floss, and an embroidery needle

 Start with the inside pages, plain old white printer paper 8 1/2″ x 11″.
 You could use fancier scrapbook paper with a more old world style theme as well.
 Fold four sheets in half and sew right up the fold.